eclipse-hono/hono/site/content/component/auth-server.md

 weight = 305
 +++

-The Auth Server component exposes an AMQP 1.0 based API for creating and retrieving a JSON Web Token asserting the client's identity and corresponding authorities.
+The *Auth Server* implements Hono's [Authentication API]({{< relref "api/Authentication-API.md" >}}).
+Other services use this component authenticating clients and retrieving a token asserting the client's identity and corresponding authorities.
-This API is used by other services to authenticate clients.
 <!--more-->

+This component serves as a default implementation of the *Authentication* API only.
+On startup, it reads in all identities and their authorities from a JSON file from the filesystem.
+All data is then kept in memory and there are no remote service APIs for managing the identities and their authorities.

+In a production environment, a more sophisticated implementation should be used instead.

 ## Configuration